huokedu/ds2016/slides/slides.md

 ## TL;DR

 - What are Microservices?
-- Where does Drupal 8 fit in with a Microservice architecture?
+- Where does Drupal 8 fit?
 - Demo
+- Questions

 ---

-## Rant
+## Experiment out of spite

-Plenty of frontend focused examples, not enough backend examples
+* Plenty of frontend focused examples
+* Not enough backend examples

 ---